Patrick-Yevych/discord-bot/README.md

 - send messages to a channel on a regular interval
 - block certain words/phrases from appearing on a server-wide level
 - load bot token and words/phrase to block from a configurations file
+- saving bot token and words/phrase to block to a configuration file

 ## Table of Contents